Venezuelan lowland rabbit: Behavior and ecology

 Reproduction takes place over three quarters of the year, with an average of 2.6 embryos per litter, but most commonly during September through December.
 The gestation period is 35 days.
+The females' larger size is attributed to its more sedentary nature, as they are more focused on building a nest and caring for their young.
+Males expend a great deal of energy trying to defend their territory and maintain their position in social hierarchy.